 - Responsive, so it looks good on all devices

-Creating a website design that meets all of these criteria can seem daunting, but it’s important to remember that your website is a key part of your business and should reflect your brand and meet your business goals.
+Creating a strategic website design that meets all these criteria can seem daunting, but it’s important to remember that your website is a vital part of your business and should reflect your brand and meet your business goals.

 The Structure Website Design Package you choose will determine what you receive from the process.
-However, some of the deliverables you can expect:
+However, here are some of the deliverables you can expect:

 - Desktop Designs